us4useu/us4r-lite-user-docs/docs/content/first-use.md

 Step-by-step instruction:

 1. Connect the supplied power adapter to the **us4R-lite™** (DC jack) and to the mains (the power cable).
-2. Now, turn on the device by clicking the ON/OFF button.
+1. Connect the ultrasound probe.
-3. Connect the ultrasound probe.
+1. Now, turn on the device by clicking the ON/OFF button.
-4. Turn on the host PC
+1. Turn on the host PC

     a.
 Before login check the color of the LEDs on the back of the PC -- all 2 LED indicators (from the top and/or bottom card)